anephenix/generator/README.md

 # Generator

-A library for scaffolding code
+A library for scaffolding code so that you can save time and effort.

 ## Dependencies